 What is Sylius?

-Sylius is an open-source headless eCommerce solution dedicated to upper mid-market, enterprise brands or complex eCommerces from any segment – but it’s much more than that.
-With a modern approach, Sylius can be very flexible and extensible, keeping the unlimited scalability that continuously adapts to the business’ workflow.
-As a single solution, it provides outstanding performance compared to other eCommerce solutions.
+Sylius is an open-source headless eCommerce solution dedicated to upper mid-market, enterprise brands, or complex eCommerce from any segment – but it’s much more.
+With a modern approach, Sylius can be very flexible and extensible, keeping the unlimited scalability that continuously adapts to the business workflow.
+It provides outstanding performance compared to other eCommerce solutions as a single solution.
 Besides an extensive MIT-licensed open-source edition, it also has its commercial version – Sylius Plus.

 - Based on the Symfony framework